v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 + Configure Postman for testing FHIR API calls

 ### Azure API for FHIR and FHIR-Proxy Relationship
-In the Azure health data platform, FHIR-Proxy acts as a pre- and post- processor selectively filtering FHIR data on its way into and out of Azure API for FHIR.
+In the Azure health data platform, FHIR-Proxy acts as a pre- and post- processor, selectively filtering FHIR data on its way into and out of Azure API for FHIR.
 Admins can set up FHIR-Proxy to listen to the stream of FHIR data and trigger custom workflows based on specific FHIR events.
 FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to Azure API for FHIR, allowing fine-grained Client Credential Authorization for REST API actions at the FHIR Resource level.
 This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.

 Component View of Azure API for FHIR and FHIR-Proxy.  _Larger image available [here](./media/component-view.png)_